What should I expect from the Global Assessment?

 - Behavioral, social, and emotional functioning

 Some abilities may be measured in more detail than others, depending on the child’s needs.
-A detailed developmental history and data from the child’s teacher may also be obtained.
-Observing your child to understand his or her motivation, cooperation, and behavior is a very important part of the evaluation.
 Emerging skills can be assessed in very young children.
 However, the evaluation of infants and preschool children is usually shorter in duration, because the child has not yet developed as many skills.

 Why is having a proper diagnosis important?

 Unfortunately, many children today are misdiagnosed.
 Having a proper diagnosis is critical for determining appropriate treatment.
-For example, you do not want to be treating a child for ADHD when they really are having problems paying attention during reading because of a Learning Disorder in Reading.
-You do not want to just provide a child with speech therapy if the underlying issue is autism when they would then benefit from other forms of treatment.
+For example, you do not want to be treating a child for AD/HD when they really are having problems paying attention during reading because of a Learning Disorder in Reading.
+You do not want to just provide a child with speech therapy if the underlying issue is autism and when they may benefit from other forms of treatment.
 Having a proper diagnosis is the first step to determining appropriate interventions for your child.
-That is why we use proven, scientific methods for teasing apart your child’s strengths and weaknesses.
+That is why we use proven, scientific methods for determining your child’s strengths and weaknesses.
 Our goal is to make sure that your child is receiving the support they need to live up to their potential.

 What will the results tell me about my child?